webdevholland/100-days-of-code/log.md

 # 100 Days Of Code - Log

-### Days 7 & 8: September 8, 2019*
+### Days 7 & 8: September 8, 2019* - PRELIMINARY ENTRY

 ***Background**:  Meant to do Day 7 last night, but didn't which was why it got combined with Day 8 today.

-***In my README.md as well as in the Rules & FAQ sections of this repo, I can eventually explain 'how' & 'why' I might be modifying the rules to better suit my lifestyle.
-(I don't want to get bogged down by rules.
-I think it's more important that I consistently learn & build every day regardless of what day or time it is.)***
+***I know I'm not following the rules of this challenge to a T.  I don't want to get bogged down by rules so I'm modifying them a bit to better suit my lifestyle.
+I think it's more important that I consistently learn & build every day regardless of what day or time it is.
+I'll explain this later in the README.md as well as the Rules and FAQ sections of this repo.***

-**Today's Summary Progress**:  Continued from yesterday & finished "Scope & Context (Part 1)" in Brad Schiff's JavaScript course (see Links for the day).
-Wrapped up on Scope concepts.
-(Part 2 of lesson will be on Context.)
+**Today's Summary Progress**:  Watched "Scope & Context (Part 2)" in Brad Schiff's JavaScript course (see Links for the day).

 **Quick Notes**:
-* Possible to modify or mutate variable in global scope from within local scope.
+*
-* "Scope moves in one direction.
-It is a one-way street." (starting from within the inside and then going out.)
+*
-* Declare variable = create variable.
+*
-* 'let' didn't exist until about 3 or 4 years ago.
-If looking at someone else's older code, may see 'var' instead of 'let'.
+*
-* 'let' uses block scope... code looks for nearest enclosing block as defined by curly brackets '{ }'.
+*
-* 'var' uses function scope... only cares about curly brackets '{ }' of a function.
+*
-* Block scope is what most developers use & are familiar with esp. in other programming languages.
-Block scope leads to less problems & confusion.
+*
-* Recommended to never use 'var'.
+*
-* If code isn't working, might want to check your scope & make sure variables are pointing towards what you think they should be pointing towards.
-Can always use console.log to check value/result.
+*
-* Refer to CodePen #9 (see Links for the day).
+* Refer to CodePen #10 (see Links for the day).

 **Thoughts:**
-* Helped to pause & rewind video as often as I needed not only to work on CodePen #9, but to take notes too!
+*
-* Connected with & understood material better when I took notes (was probably the case as well when I was in college ages ago).
+*

 **Links:**
 * Udemy course:  [Learn JavaScript: Full-Stack from Scratch](https://www.udemy.com/share/101qIyAkoedF9STQ==/)
-* CodePen #9:  [Scope & Context pt 1 - day 2](https://codepen.io/webdevholland/pen/PoYQqxq) - To see in action, follow instructions commented out with forward slashes '//' in JS editor of Pen.
+* CodePen #10:  [Scope & Context - day 2](https://codepen.io/webdevholland/pen/PoYQqxq) - To see in action, follow instructions commented out with forward slashes '//' in JS editor of Pen.